neulwing/Kozakura35/README.md

 # Kozakura KZ-35 QAZ-Inspired 35% Keyboard
 Special thanks to u/daninjah - Cheers for the 3D printing and prototyping.
 (TдT)

-**[DISCLAIMER]
-All files are provided without warranty or any guarantee that they will work.
-Please proceed at your own risk.**

 ## Introduction
 _Kozakura,「小桜」,「こざくら」means "Little Cherry Blossom"._